ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

 > [Wiki](Home) > [Deployment](Deployment) > [Deployment on an Instrument Control PC](Deployment-on-an-Instrument-Control-PC) > [Upgrade ISISICP](Upgrade-ISISICP)

 1. Check isisicp and isisdatasvr processes are not running.
-You cannot kill them if ISISDAE-IOC-01 is running so you need to stop this separately (and stop procserv restarting) or run stop_ibex_server
+You cannot kill them if ISISDAE-IOC-01 is running so you need to stop this separately (and stop procserv restarting them) or run stop_ibex_server
 1. Backup existing installation: copy to `c:\data\old\isisdae_backup_YYY_MM_DD`
     - `c:\LabVIEW Modules\dae`
     - `c:\data\recovery.run`
-    - c:\data\selog.* (.sq3 .sq3-shm and .sh3-wal files)
+    - `c:\data\selog.* (.sq3 .sq3-shm and .sh3-wal files)`

 1. Open a command window
 1. Run: